-Marie Marchand, Programme Officer Division Latin America and Caribbean, SDC
+12.2015 / Marie Marchand, Programme Officer Division Latin America and Caribbean, SDC

 Interesting insights on the poverty dynamics in LAC were gained through a small participatory exercise where participants were asked to answer the questions: “What does it mean to be poor in 2015 in my country?”
-Beside universally known and commonly cited deprivation factors such as lack of access to basic services and lack of income, additional structural poverty issues were raised: for instance, the notion of poor people being socially “disconnected” from the prevailing social, political and economic system emerged as a main feature across the region, in stable and fragile contexts alike.
+Beside universally known and commonly cited deprivation factors such as lack of access to basic services and lack of income, additional structural poverty issues were raised: For instance, the notion of poor people being socially “disconnected” from the prevailing social, political and economic system emerged as a main feature across the region, in stable and fragile contexts alike.
 As an example, the lack of access to the parallel economy be it crime-fueled or remittances-fueled was identified as one of the limitation poor people were facing in many LAC countries, highlighting the interconnection of poverty with the structural distribution of power.
-The absence of social protection mechanisms was also mentioned while more political dimensions such as lack of freedom or lack of political rights did not emerged in the discussion.
+The absence of social protection mechanisms was also mentioned while more political dimensions such as lack of freedom or lack of political rights did not emerge in the discussion.
 On the protective dimension of poverty, exposure to violence, particularly by women in the case of gender-based violence or by young people in the case of small-arms violence, emerged as a common feature among many LAC countries.

-As a conclusion, it emerged from the discussions, that targeting poverty in the middle incomes countries of the LAC region means understanding the interconnections between several poverty dimensions and addressing them through a systemic approach adapted to each specific context.
+As a conclusion, it emerged from the discussions that targeting poverty in the middle incomes countries of the LAC region means understanding the interconnections between several poverty dimensions and addressing them through a systemic approach adapted to each specific context.
 This implies moving beyond quantitative income-based poverty measurement practices toward a more qualitative approach based in understanding more precisely inclusion-exclusion dynamics at play and systematically promoting inclusion mechanisms in SDC programming.